utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

     Input the 6-digit code sent to your email address, and click "Next".
     <img src="InitSetup_Email02.png">
 6. Next you will be taken to the "App Password" page, and asked to input your "app password name".
     (The system may skip this step.)
-Input any name you like using alphanumeric charancters and click "Next".（This "App Password" is used when signing in to apps or devices that don't support MFA.
+Input any name you like using alphanumeric characters and click "Next".（This "App Password" is used when signing in to apps or devices that don't support MFA.
 It will not be used for signing in with UTokyo Accounts.)
     <img src="InitSetup_AppPassword01.png">
-7. A screen showing that you have successfully set up your security info will appear.
+7. A screen showing that you have successfully set up your security information will appear.
 Click "Done".
    <img src="InitSetup_Completed01.png">
 8. If you are taken to the "UTokyo Account Service Directory", your setup has been successfully completed.